Xu Bing: Later mediums

 Xu Bing's art medium has evolved over the years, morphing from one style to the next: print-making and wood-block carving, installation art, live installation art, metalwork and sculpture, landscaping, and even virtual and digital mediums.

-Taking installation art a step further, Xu Bing focused on live installation art by using animals in his exhibits, such as in the case of the Silkworm Series and a Case Study of Transference (using silkworms and pigs, respectively) in 1994, or by showcasing sheep in The Net (1997).
+Taking installation art a step further, Xu focused on live installation art by using animals in his exhibits, such as in the case of the Silkworm Series and a Case Study of Transference (using silkworms and pigs, respectively) in 1994, or by showcasing sheep in The Net (1997).
 Later he explored the combination of modern and traditional mediums, as in the case of Background Story (2004–present) where his work imitates a traditional Chinese brush and ink scroll from the front, but is in fact designed by means of the projected shadows of plants and sticks.
-Even more recently, Xu Bing has delved into sculpture and metalworking, as seen in Monkeys Grasping the Moon (2001) and the Phoenix Project (2010).
+Even more recently, Xu has delved into sculpture and metalworking, as seen in Monkeys Grasping the Moon (2001) and the Phoenix Project (2010).

 Influences and themes

 Xu Bing's art mostly reflects cultural issues which raged during his early life in China.
-Most notably, the cultural and linguistic reforms enacted by the Communist Party in China under Mao Zedong's leadership weigh heavily on modern Chinese artists who lived through this period.
-Similarly, the Cultural Revolution (1966–1976) also rankles the modern Chinese artistic consciousness even though different artists have focused on different angles.
-Xu Bing in particular plays with the notion of the paradox between the power and fickleness of language, of what it means to be human, and of how our perceptions color our worldview.
+Most notably, the cultural and linguistic reforms enacted by the Chinese Communist Party under Mao Zedong's leadership impact modern Chinese artists who lived through this period, especially the Cultural Revolution(1966-1976).
+Xu describes his art as reflecting "the genes of an artist with a socialist background.
+That is something which cannot be concealed and will always reveal itself in the end."

-Xu Bing plays incessantly with the role, purpose, and reality of language.
-Early in his life his father would make him write a page of characters a day, encouraging him to not only copy their form to perfection, but also to capture their spirit, their essence.
-During Mao's cultural reformations and the reorganization of the standard Chinese language, Xu Bing experienced the constant reformation of words.
-This constant linguistic change influenced his art: Xu Bing emphasizes the immortality of the essence of language while vividly illustrating the impermanence and capriciousness of words themselves.
-In this way language becomes malleable and it can be fashioned to either liberate or control.
-Just as it is nigh impossible to detangle life from politics during the Cultural Revolution era (and its ramifications in decades to follow), Xu Bing also intertwines political messages into his art.